Season 1, Episode 33

 Dr. Lorne Brown:

 That we are laughing because Judy, I was telling Judy that Vancouver in Australia, there’s a lot of similarities like Melbourne and Vancouver has some similarities, a little bit of Sydney, the only difference is all the creatures here, most of them won’t kill you.
 Where’s everything in Australia?
 They’re like, don’t touch that, don’t touch that.
-And so we are talking now about just we’re so good at bringing up the negative and we’ll know this because we can be thinking about something that’s not happening, but thinking about something that could happen or has happened, it’s not happening now.
-And you start to sweat, your heart starts to pump, your muscles get tight because your body, which I say the subconscious lives in, the cells in the body doesn’t know that.
+And so we are talking now about just that we’re so good at bringing up the negative and we’ll know this because we can be thinking about something that’s not happening, but thinking about something that could happen or has happened, it’s not happening now.
+And you start to sweat, your heart starts to pump, your muscles get tight because your body, which I say the subconscious lives in, the cells in the body don’t know that.
 And you’re saying, well, we can use that whole mechanism still and start to give it benefit and relaxation and healing.
 And then the body also thinks that’s what it’s getting and it starts to respond as if it’s getting that or it’s having that experience.

 Dr. Judy Lovas:

 Absolutely.
-So if we’re relaxing or we are thinking of something positive, the nerve cells, the neurotransmitters and the neuro peptides, which are very similar, there’s not a lot of difference between them, but those nerve cells and chemical messages of the brain and the nervous system then communicate with hormones.
+So if we’re relaxing or we are thinking of something positive, the nerve cells, the neurotransmitters and the neuropeptides, which are very similar, there’s not a lot of difference between them, but those nerve cells and chemical messages of the brain and the nervous system then communicate with hormones.
 And as we relax, we are decreasing the release of stress hormones and eliciting the release of harming hormones and calming neurotransmitters.
 And again, it becomes a cascade.
 So there’s then a whole further release of different cells and physiological processes.
 Coming back to something as simple as the autonomic nervous system heading back towards equilibrium balance and homeostasis rather than being out of whack with a heightened alarm system or fight or flight or the sympathetic nervous system.
 We can bring that back down towards a more balanced, I always have the image of a seesaw, we’re never actually at homeostasis.

 Dr. Lorne Brown: